zyn-org/zyn/README.md

 ## Features

-- **Built for Edge Applications**: Specifically designed for mobile, desktop, and IoT client applications
+- **Designed for Edge Applications**: Built specifically for mobile, desktop, or IoT environments
 - **Real-time Pub/Sub Messaging**: Low-latency message delivery across channels with broadcast support
 - **Modular Architecture**: Extend the server with custom application logic via an external modulator
 - **Secure by Default**: TLS/SSL support with automatic certificate generation for development